 Sophisticated software applications are advancing our research and development techniques, and transforming the way we tackle design challenges.

-This was evident in IHC’s approach to creating innovative wing-shaped bow thruster tunnels for hopper dredgers SCHELDT RIVER and MINERVA.
+This was evident in Royal IHC’s approach to creating innovative wing-shaped bow thruster tunnels for hopper dredgers SCHELDT RIVER and MINERVA.

 A longstanding challenge

 Cylindrical bow thruster tunnels – accommodating a circular propeller – commonly suffer a reduction in performance in ‘slow-forward’ conditions.
 For regular vessels, this is rarely an issue, since they only use bow thrusters for manoeuvring in harbours.

 But trailing suction hopper dredgers use bow thrusters more often, and the reduction in power is a widely recognised issue across the dredging sector.

 Acknowledging this, we started a research project to study the problem and asked a student to explore potential solutions.

 Computational fluid dynamics (CFD) software was utilised to model the hull of a vessel with a bow thruster tunnel.
 The results enabled us to see the flows and understand the net side force generated.